LINOSNCHENA/Angular---sorting-data-in-a-template/README.md

 ## Execution Commands

-This is a restful fullstact application.
+This is a restful full-stuch application.
 To use this application, move into the root folder.

 ```
 ng g c components/search1